MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-modernize-approaches.md

 ## Migrate first, Modernize later approach

 There are distinct motivations, reasons, and outcomes for migrating first.
-For instance, if you're trying to get out of a data center quickly, you might want to migrate first and change things later.
+For instance, if you're trying to get out of a data center now, you might want to migrate first and change things later.
 If you're more focused on control, you might choose to lift-and-shift, go straight to Iaas, do some resizing, and migrate workloads.

 Migrate first if you immediately want the following benefits for your organization:

-- Reduce your data center footprint quickly
+- Reduce your data center footprint fast
 - Save immediately in costs
 - Have immediate compatibility with IaaS VMs
 - Test your migration to ensure cloud-readiness